 If you lose your key or access fob, please notify the Office of Student Development immediately.
 The fob will need to be deactivated to assure security of campus buildings.
 Replacement keys cost $28 and replacement fobs are $10.

 Attendance may be required at residence hall or floor meetings.
 Failure to attend a mandatory residence hall is a violation of the Code of Conduct.

-No smoking is allowed in any building on the Erskine College campus, including, but not limited to, residence halls.
-This rule forbids smoking in residence hall hallways and personal rooms as well.
-Students are expected to only smoke outside and away from main entrance and exit doors.
+No smoking/vaping is allowed in any building on the Erskine College campus, including, but not limited to, residence halls.
+This rule forbids smoking/vaping in residence hall hallways and personal rooms as well.
+Students are

 Except during visiting hours, students are not permitted in residence halls housing members of the opposite sex.
 Students of the opposite sex are permitted to visit rooms (during visitation hours) if the student whose room they are visiting signs them into the residence hall.
-Visitation may occur 12:00 p.m. to 12:00 a.m.
-Sunday through Thursday, 12:00 p.m. to 12:00 a.m. on Friday and Saturday.
-Students are permitted to assist members of the opposite sex in moving belongings in or out of residence halls during non-visitation hours provided a resident director is contacted for permission.
+Visitation hours are 12:00 noon – 12:00 midnight daily.
+Students are permitted to assist members of the opposite sex in moving belongings into or out of residence halls during non-visitation hours provided a resident director is contacted for permission.
 Students should announce that a member of the opposite sex is on the hall.
 All persons of the opposite sex must enter and exit the residence halls through the front door only.
 If a member of the opposite sex is helping the resident to move belongings, they may enter and exit through the other doors at the discretion of the RD.
 During fire drills, the front door policy is not in effect.
 Each student is responsible for the conduct of his or her guest or guests.
 The RD or SLA may require a guest to leave at any time.